How does Coronavirus (COVID-19) affect Life Insurance policies?

 - Additional questions about health – questions regarding any flu-like symptoms suffered, any testing or diagnosis of Coronavirus.

-Can I get insurance cover if I have been diagnosed with COVID-19?
+Can I get insurance coverage if I have been diagnosed with COVID-19?

 If you have been diagnosed with COVID-19 or you have flu-like symptoms, insurers have indicated their approach will be to defer providing cover until testing has been done and a clean bill of health given.